-7. What motive actuates God to pursue this course?

-- "For I have no pleasure in the death of him that dieth, saith the Lord God; wherefore turn yourselves, and live ye."
+- "Or despisest thou the riches of his goodness and forbearance and long-suffering; not knowing that the goodness of God leadeth thee to repentance?"
+Rom.
+2:4. - 7.
+What motive actuates God to pursue this course? - "For I have no pleasure in the death of him that dieth, saith the Lord God; wherefore turn yourselves, and live ye."
 Eze.
 18:32.
 That is, God bears with the sinner, to give him an opportunity to repent, because when he has passed his earthly career, there is no longer opportunity for repentance. - 8.
 Is the guilt of Adam's transgression imputed to his descendants? - "The soul that sinneth, it shall die.
 The son shall not bear the iniquity of the father, neither shall the father bear the iniquity of the son: the righteousness of the righteous shall be upon him, and the wickedness of the wicked shall be upon him."
 Eze.
 18:20. - 9.
 Then what is transmitted to them? - "Among whom also we all had our conversation in times past in the lusts of our flesh, fulfilling the desires of the flesh and of the mind; and were by nature the children of wrath, even as others."
 Eph.
 2:3. - 10.
 What has Christ suffered for sinners? - "But he was wounded for our transgressions, he was bruised for our iniquities; the chastisement of our peace was upon him; and with his stripes we are healed."
 Isa.
 53:5. - 11.
-Why was Christ compelled to suffer in the flesh? - "Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the Devil."
+Why did Christ suffer in the flesh? - "Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the Devil."
 Heb.
 2:14. - 12.
 Could Christ have paid the penalty for sin in any other way? - "But of the tree of the knowledge of good and evil, thou shalt not eat of it; for in the day that thou eatest thereof thou shalt surely die."
 Gen. 2:17.
 "My covenant will I not break, nor alter the thing that is gone out of my lips."
 Ps.
-89:34. - NOTE.
+89:34. - Note.
 "The wages of sin is death."
 Rom.
 6:23.
 If man was ever to be reconciled to God, after having incurred the death penalty, it was necessary for Christ to taste death for every one under the sentence of death, in order to satisfy justice, and give man a hope of redemption.
-There was no other way in which God could be just, and yet justify, or make just, the sinner, except by having Christ, the sinless one, die for those under the sentence of death (I Peter 3:18), and then to declare the righteousness of Christ in behalf of the sorrowing, penitent, believing sinner.
+There was no other way in which God could be just, and yet justify, or make just, the sinner, except by having Christ, the sinless one, die for those under the sentence of death (1 Peter 3:18), and then to declare the righteousness of Christ in behalf of the sorrowing, penitent, believing sinner.
 Rom.
 3:25, 26. - 13.
 Is there a promise that all sins will be pardoned? - "If any man see his brother sin a sin which is not unto death, he shall ask, and he shall give him life for them that sin not unto death.
 There is a sin unto death; I do not say that he shall pray for it."
 I John 5:16.